Detroit Red Wings vs. Washington Capitals: Time, TV channel for massive showdown

 All of these teams are so bunched up in the standings that it's almost impossible to say what will end up happening with any sort of confidence, which is why even the favorites to make the postseason in MoneyPuck's predictions are just above 50%.
 All five teams are within one win of each other, and only the Flyers have played an extra game.

-Red Wings coach Derek Lalonde said Monday his team will roll with the same lineup they used Sunday in a victory over the Buffalo Sabres, except with Alex Lyon in net instead of James Reimer.
+Red Wings coach Derek Lalonde said Monday his team will roll with the same lineup they used Sunday in a victory over the Buffalo Sabres, with Alex Lyon in net.

 Derek Lalonde on Red Wings: Same lineup vs. Capitals Tuesday as won Sunday.